 The labels shown on this page have been attached to the trampoline in the indicated locations.
 The safety instructions placard will need to be attached by the owner.
-If one of the labels or the placard is missing or illegible, call our Customer Care Hot Line toll-free at 1-866-603-JUMP (5867) to order a free replacement label or placard.
+If one of the labels or the placard is missing or illegible, call our Customer Care Hot Line toll-free at 1-866-603-JUMP (5867), Monday - Thursday 8 a.m. to 5 p.m., Friday 8 a.m. to 3 p.m. (excluding holidays).
+Mountain Time, to order a free replacement label or placard.